Concealed Carry Accidental Discharge: What You Need to Know

 Regarding what handgun has the most accidental discharges, these statistics are not readily available.
 However, one potential candidate is SIG Sauer weapons.

-SIG Sauer is an elite German handgun brand very popular with law enforcement and military personnel.
+SIG Sauer is an elite German handgun brand popular with law enforcement and military personnel.
 The gun’s design and function are optimized for use by these highly trained professionals.
-They need to be able to discharge their weapons quickly, often at a split-second’s notice, and they have the training and expertise necessary to manage their weapons safely.
+They need to be able to discharge their weapons quickly, often at a split-second’s notice, and they have the training and expertise necessary to manage firearms safely.
 SIG Sauers give them the precision and split-second response they need to do their jobs effectively and save lives.

 SIG Sauer firearms have several features designed to make them easier for law enforcement officers to use:

-• An unlabeled decocking lever, even though the decocking lever is necessary for disengaging single-action mode
+- An unlabeled decocking lever, even though the decocking lever is necessary for disengaging single-action mode

 In the hands of less experienced civilians, however, the same features can prove deadly.
-A civilian without the training required to manage a hair-trigger response may become more prone to accidentally discharging the weapon.
+A civilian without the training to manage a hair-trigger response may become more prone to accidentally discharging the weapon.

 Numerous inadvertent SIG Sauer discharges have occurred over the years.
 Some police officers have accidentally caused their SIG Sauer weapons to discharge when they dropped them or while holstering them.
+These incidents are hardly limited to law enforcement personnel.
+Civilians who own SIG Sauers have accidentally discharged them as well.

 How to Protect Yourself From Accidental Discharges